 Working for start-ups and changing jobs a lot meant that my daughter and I had a lot more ‘ebbs and flows’ than we probably should have.
-I never received any child support from my ex so I always paid 100% for our life (well, okay, there were three months in 2009 when he paid something but it didn’t even cover half our rent so I don’t really think that counts).
+Moving away to work is never easy, but simple things like getting your car delivered to you across the country makes life easier (click here to see one of the companies who offer this service).
+Moving away sometimes means leaving your daughter too, however she stayed with me for the majority of the job relocations.
+Also, I never received any child support from my ex so I always paid 100% for our life (well, okay, there were three months in 2009 when he paid something but it didn’t even cover half our rent so I don’t really think that counts).
 I probably should have taken him to court to demand it…not for me (as a friend recently lectured me on) but for my daughter and HER quality of life.

 So we moved from Spain to India after a year of fruitlessly searching for a job in Barcelona and there life offered up a literal whirlwind of diverse opportunities, including handling social media for Guns N’ Roses Live India Tour and having my own column in a national newspaper.
 None of the jobs paid worth a darn, not a single one.
 It’s true that we struggled so much there but in the end both my daughter and I acknowledge that what we gained from the teachings India gave to us were absolutely invaluable and irreplaceable lessons that have forever changed and shaped us.